Last Updated on

 Who will I need help from?

 Many of the self-help books also talk about how we all need friends, co-workers, or acquaintances to help us reach our potential.
 Some use the term mastermind to describe groups of like-minded people who meet to help each other succeed by offering advice and motivation.
-The idea is that the more people to brainstorm ideas, questions, problems, etc. the better chance a great idea or solution to a problem will come about.
+The idea is that the more people to brainstorm ideas, questions, problems, etc. the better the chance a great idea or solution to a problem will come about.
 I do not have a mastermind group (this has since changed), but I have recruited my best friend to work with me and learn the real estate business.
 He was a top-level manager in the corporate world and left his six-figure salary behind to learn real estate from me.
 I benefit by having a new mind to bounce ideas off and have more help in the office.
 He benefits by getting out of the corporate grind and learning how to be truly wealthy.
 He also has a flexible schedule and he is not stuck behind a desk all day.

 Why focus is so important